 - 1 vitamin E capsule (optional)

-Melt the coconut oil if needed and combine ingredients in a dark glass bottle, preferably one with a dropper.
+Combine ingredients in a dark glass bottle, preferably one with a dropper.
 Shake well to combine.
-Put 3-5 drops onto your finger and pat into the skin around your eye before bed.
-If you add the vitamin E capsule you’ll need to shake before each use.
+Put 3–5 drops onto your finger, and pat into the skin around your eyes before bed.
+If you add the vitamin E capsule, you'll need to shake before each use.

 Note: you can add a couple of tablespoons of cocoa butter to the recipe if you prefer a more solid cream.
 Cocoa butter is another major moisturizer and can make it easier to apply (it won’t slide around as much).